phu91/bioem_toolkit/README.md

 # bioem_toolkit
-A set of scripts by Phu Tang to run BIOEM more easily.
+A set of scripts by Phu Tang to run BIOEM more easily BECAUSE HE CANNOT USE "awk"